cainhill/render-engine/README.md

 1. Create directories on the host machine

-    Using your standard non-root user (UID 1000), create the folders for your scripts, manifests, cache, and videos on your host machine.
+    Using your standard non-root user (UID 1000), create the folders for app, manifests, cache, and videos on your host machine.
 Creating them *before* launching Docker ensures they inherit correct user permissions for the script to work as intended.

 2. Copy `process_videos.py` to your `/data/app/` directory